threefoldtech/terraform-provider-grid/README.md

 -	[Terraform](https://www.terraform.io/downloads.html) >= 0.13.x
 -	[Go](https://golang.org/doc/install) >= 1.15
--   A registered twin on the grid (make sure yggdrasil is running) [steps](https://github.com/threefoldtech/TFGRID/blob/development/wiki/tfgrid_substrate/substrate/grid_substrate_getting_started.md)
+-   A registered twin on the grid [steps](https://github.com/threefoldtech/TFGRID/blob/development/wiki/tfgrid_substrate/substrate/grid_substrate_getting_started.md)

--   Redis running on localhost with port 6379
+- Only if not using the rmb proxy (enabled by default): Redis running on localhost with port 6379 and yggdrasil

 ## Building The Provider (for development only)